Trump impeachment trial starts in US Senate | DW | 09.02.2021

 Republicans argue that the trial is not constitutional because Trump is no longer in office.
 Democrats and many constitutional scholars have said there is no "January exception" laid out in the constitution to protect a president whose term has concluded if that president had committed impeachable offenses.

+In his opening statement, Raskin rejected the notion of a "January exception."

+"It is an invitation for the president to take his best shot to do anything he wants to do on his way out the door," he said, before showing video footage of a Trump rally on January 6 combined with footage of rioters who stormed the US Capitol.

-Trump faces a single charge of "incitement of insurrection," with Democrats saying he instigated the mob that stormed the US Capitol on January 6.
+Trump faces a single charge of "incitement of insurrection," with Democrats saying he instigated the mob.

 Most Republican senators have already indicated that they will not vote to convict Trump, which means he will likely be acquitted as a two-thirds majority is needed for a conviction.
 In this case, at least 17 Republican senators would have to find Trump guilty.